-Okay, let’s say you already have a clear strategy that has been validated by users.
+Okay, let’s say you already have a clear strategy that users have validated.
 You’ve done customer development, and you have a set of features that were derived from validated hypotheses.
 Now it’s time to prioritize the features for the next release.
 So what is your prioritization criteria?

 A common mistake many of us make is to “take a stab” at the priorities using our gut and then release them to the development team.
-After all, we’ve put all that work in learning about our customers, so we know what’s right for them, right?
-Well, maybe.
-But no so fast.
+After all, you’ve put all that work into learning about your customers, so we know what’s right for them, right?
+Not so fast.
 You still need to get buy-in from your Executive team.

-It is true that we are the ones who propose the contents of the release, but we still need to get buy-in from others.
-After all, you are not the CEO of the product (but more about that in a future post).
+It is true that as a Product Manager, you get to propose the contents of the release.
+But your decision is not final.
+It’s just a recommendation.
+You still need to get buy-in from others.
+After all, you are not the CEO of the product,

-You may be concerned that as soon as you start collecting buy-in from others, your original prioritization will go out the window.
+You may be concerned that your initial prioritization will go out the window as soon as you start collecting buy-in from others.
 We’ve all been there.
 Everybody has different ideas on what the next release should look like.
 Sales, Marketing, Engineering, and Support all have great arguments for why their features should be the ones to make it in.

-Having strong voice of customer behind your prioritization will increase your chances, but you still have to defend your feature set.
+Having robust voice-of-customer data behind your prioritization will increase your chances, but you still have to defend your feature set.
 To make a strong case and get consensus, I recommend using a scorecard framework.
 It’s easy to use, understand, and implement.
 A few of the top Product Management tools (like Aha! and ProductPlan) already support this approach, but the good thing is you can also use a simple spreadsheet.

 How to use a scorecard